MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 To create a custom a argument node, you need to declare a class inherited from `AbstractNode`, and then implement the `parse` method logic.
-That\'s it, the custom node class is ready to be used
+That's it, the custom node class is ready to be used

 Custom exception provides a precise way to handle your exception with `on_error` method.
 If you want to raise a custom exception when your argument node fails to parsing the text, you need to have the custom exception inherited from `CommandSyntaxError`

-Here\'s a quick example of a custom Argument node, `PointArgument`.
+Here's a quick example of a custom Argument node, `PointArgument`.
 It accepts continuous 3 float input as a coordinate and batch them in to a list as a point.
 It raises `IllegalPoint` if it gets a non-float input, or `IncompletePoint` if the command ends before it finishes reading 3